shilpajv/Data-Science-Challenge/README.md

  # Steps used for Running:
  a.
-Created the ML model after running certain experiments and saved it using pickle.<br>
+Created the ML model after running certain experiments and saved it using pickle.The best model achieved 0.99 recall .<br>
  b.
 Loaded the saved file and calling the main function to perform predictions from predict file .<br>
  c.
 Output file is created which generated likelihood of matched outputs <br>

  # Report :
- Check the report.html
+ Check the report.html for all detailed findings and explanations of methodologies and inferences.